kitschpatrol/remark-mdat/readme.md

 <!-- repeat(3) -->
 ```

+Prefer object arguments over single primitive values for all but the most contextually clear argument values.

 Any JSON5 value is supported: objects, arrays, strings, numbers, and booleans.
 Comments without parentheses receive an empty object `{}` as their options.

 For simplicity's sake, only a single argument position is supported.
 If you need pass multiple arguments, wrap them in an object.

-Prefer object arguments for all but the most contextually clear argument values.
+For security's sake, only JSON5 / JSON values are permitted in keyword arguments, no JavaScript is evaluated.

 ### Examples